0x000x000x02/snake-game/README.md

 # Snake Game
 ## Introduction
-A simple snake game made in c++ using sfml.
+A simple snake game made in c++ using sfml.    :smiley:
-This is a part of my hobby.
-Please do check it out :smiley:.

 ## Compiling
 ### Linux